 Phosphorus-deficient plants are usually dark green with reddish-purple leaf tips and margins.
 At low pH or in sandy soils, magnesium deficiency may occur.
 Magnesium deficiency in corn appears as yellow to white striping between veins of leaves.
 Older leaves become reddish-purple and leaf tips may die.

 Adding organic matter such as feedlot manure and compost to the soil increases the level of nutrients, improves soil microbial activity, and increases water-holding and nutrient-holding capacity.
 Organic matter also improves the physical condition of the soil for cultivation and improves soil structure so the surface of the soil does not crust.
 Any soil can be improved through the addition of organic matter.
 A vast array of organic materials are available in the Southeast, including manures from poultry and livestock operations, wood by-products from mills, and crop residues from a wide variety of farming operations.
+Per the National Organic Program rules, when using fresh manures 90 days must pass between when the manure is applied to the soil and a crop for which the edible portion of the plant is not in contact with the soil, is harvested (120 days must pass for crops in which the edible portion of the crop is in contact with the soil).
 Tobacco stalks, which are readily available in much of the state, are approximately 4% N and 4% K2O.
 All of these materials may be used fresh or composted.
 Cover crops are also an important, inexpensive way to add organic matter to the soil, and much of sweet corn’s N needs can be met via cover cropping.

 Most organic sweet corn growers use cover crops to increase organic matter, improve soil tilth, and reduce erosion.
 In North Carolina, the most popular cover crops used are rye, rye with hairy vetch, crimson clover, and wheat.
 Legumes, such as hairy vetch, clover, and alfalfa, fix nitrogen from the atmosphere and can supply more than 100 lbs N per acre.
 To ensure the nitrogen-fixing capabilities of the legume, a grower should inoculate the legumes with the proper bacteria before seeding.
-A study on legume cover crops for no-till corn, conducted at the Mountain Horticultural Crops Research Station in Fletcher, N.C., by Dr. Greg Hoyt, showed that no one specific legume residue was observed to be superior as a cover crop, though hairy vetch consistently survived Western North Carolina winters.
+A study on legume cover crops for no-till corn, conducted at the Mountain Horticultural Crops Research and Extension Center in Mills River, NC, by Dr. Greg Hoyt, showed that no one specific legume residue was observed to be superior as a cover crop, though hairy vetch consistently survived western North Carolina winters.
 Grasses, such as wheat and rye, produce large amounts of biomass and develop long roots which can bring nitrogen up from deep within the soil.

 In North Carolina, winter cover cropping is the most commonly used system in both organic and conventional farming.
 The cover crop is drilled or broadcast-seeded in the early fall.
 In spring, the cover crop is disked under for a clean culture system.